WebTender/kuma-waybar/README.md

 # Uptime Kuma for Waybar

-This is a simple script to display the uptime of a system in a Waybar custom module.
+This is a simple program to display the uptime of a system in a Waybar custom module.
 You can run it in the cli to see the status overview of the system.
+You can also output detailed status in json format.

 It displays a green checkmark if all monitors are up, or a red, yellow and green numbers for the number of monitors that are down, pending and up respectively.

+Zero dependencies, this script only uses the go standard library.

 ## Usage with Waybar